srishivi/srishivi.github.io/PythonScripting.md

      - <h1> Functions </h1>
          - functions in python are pass by reference.
-         - ```#!/usr/bin/python
+         -

                   # Function definition is here
                   def changeme( mylist ):
                      "This changes a passed list into this function" mylist.append([1,2,3,4]);
                      print "Values inside the function: ", mylist return

                   # Now you can call changeme function
                   mylist = [10,20,30];
                   changeme( mylist );
                   print "Values outside the function: ", mylist

                   # Here, we are maintaining reference of the passed object and appending values in the same object.
 So, this would produce the following result −
                   Values inside the function:  [10, 20, 30, [1, 2, 3, 4]]
                   Values outside the function:  [10, 20, 30, [1, 2, 3, 4]] ```

+        - When passed value is not altered.

-         - ``` #!/usr/bin/python
+                  ``` #!/usr/bin/python
                   # Function definition is here
                   def changeme( mylist ):
-               "This changes a passed list into this function" mylist = [1,2,3,4]; # This would assig new reference in mylist print "Values inside the function: ", mylist return
+                     "This changes a passed list into this function"
+                     mylist = [1,2,3,4]; # This would assig new reference in mylist
+                     print "Values inside the function: ", mylist
+                     return

                   # Now you can call changeme function
                   mylist = [10,20,30];
                   changeme( mylist );
                   print "Values outside the function: ", mylist ```

     -  The parameter mylist is local to the function changeme.
 Changing mylist within the function does not affect mylist.
 The function accomplishes nothing             and finally this would produce the following result −
           - Values inside the function:  [1, 2, 3, 4]
             Values outside the function:  [10, 20, 30]

+     - <h2> Function arguments </h2>
+          - You can call a function by using the following types of formal arguments −

+            - Required arguments : Regular functions
+            - Keyword arguments : here arguments can be passed with the variable name while calling the functions.
+            - Default arguments : here default arguments are provided in the function definition.
+Also parameter are passed with the key name.
+            - Variable-length arguments. : def fun (var1 , * var2) ; All the extra variable passed is assigned to the tuple.

+      - <h2> Anonymous Functions
+        - These functions are called anonymous because they are not declared in the standard manner by using the def keyword.
+        - You can use the lambda keyword to create small anonymous functions.
+        - An anonymous function cannot be a direct call to print because lambda requires an expression.